vuminhtue/SMU_Workshop_Linux/_episodes/04-working_with_files_and_directories.md

 - "How can I create, copy, and delete files and directories?"
 - "How can I edit files?"
 objectives:
-- "Create a directory hierarchy that matches a given diagram."
 - "Create files in that hierarchy using an editor or by copying and renaming existing files."
 - "Display the contents of a directory using the command line."
 - "Delete specified files and/or directories."